turbot/steampipe-plugin-oci/docs/tables/oci_core_boot_volume.md

 ```

 ### List boot volumes with Oracle managed encryption

-Note: Volumes are encrypted by default with Oracled managed encryption key
+**Note:** Volumes are encrypted by default with Oracle managed encryption key

 ```sql
 select